 Traceable systems make it easier for consumers to trace the origin and production records of produce.

-The Council of Agriculture first started to promote a "Traceable System" in 2007.
+The Ministry of Agriculture first started to promote a "Traceable System" in 2007.
 Producers with traceable system certification must comply with safe production processes and record production operations and product movement in detail.
 These records ensure the origin of the produce can be traced.

 Consumers only need to scan the Traceable Agricultural Product label on the product with a smartphone, or go online to the Taiwan Traceable Agricultural Product Information Network and enter the trace code, to determine the origin, producer and production records of the produce.